determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-prem/docker.rst

 Determined Agents
 =================

-As is the case for the master, Determined agent :ref:`configuration values <agent-configuration>` can come from a file, environment variables, or command-line arguments.
+As is the case for the master, Determined agent :ref:`configuration values <agent-config-reference>` can come from a file, environment variables, or command-line arguments.

 To start the agent with a configuration file, we recommend starting from our `default agent